Skip to content

 Self-Publishing a Book (3) – The End of the Formatting Process

 Working with so many clients, I found many need help figuring out how to self-publish.
-So I started Writers on the Move Publishing.
+Doing it themselves seemed overwhelming.
+So I started Writers on the Move Self-Publishing Service.
 See how it can help you.

 Leave a Reply Cancel reply